Quitch/GW-AI-Overhaul/README.md

 ![Custom badge](./images/custom.png) **Custom**: for when you want to create your own challenge.

+### Difficulty Options

+- **Shuffle Spawns**: everyone is assigned randomised landing zones each battle.

+- **Faction Scaling**: the number of factions put into the galaxy depends on its size.

+- **Easier Start**: choose to have four neutral systems to plunder at the start instead of the usual two.

+- **Tougher Commanders**: enemies have Commander Armour Tech and bosses have Commander Combat Tech.

+- **Faction Tech**: tech bonuses are given to the enemy, with more bonuses the greater the distance.
+Legonis Machina gets bot and vehicles buffs, Foundation gets air and sea buffs, Synchronous gets non-factory structures buffs, and Revenants orbital buffs.

+- **Mirror Mode**: enemies receive all the tech bonuses you have in your inventory.

 ## Planetary Intelligence

 Each system will display the following information: